Back to Arizona

 What This Bill Does

-• Allows a committee chairperson or the Senate President/House Speaker to issue an order of contempt for neglecting or refusing to obey a legislative subpoena, provided the witness is given notice and an opportunity to present evidence as to why they are not in contempt.
+• 2745 legislative subpoena; perjury; refusal; contempt Purpose Allows a legislative committee to hold a witness in contempt for neglecting to obey a legislative subpoena, if an order of contempt is issued for failure to comply with the subpoena after the witness is given an opportunity for a hearing to present evidence as to why the witness is not in contempt.

 Limits and Unknowns